-Any households who receive a rent rebate needs to advise CEHL or their CERC of any changes to their household circumstances within 14 days of the change occurring.
+Any households who receive a rent rebate needs to advise CEHL of any changes to their household circumstances within 14 days of the change occurring.
 This is because your assessed rent is variable as it is calculated on your household income and composition.